How to quickly clean the bathroom. Get the bathroom clean in 15-20 minutes each week. Great bathroom cleaning tips and routine for busy moms.

 Another example is my kids’ bathroom.
 Sometimes I clean it while a child is in the tub.
 I just have my cleaners in the room before we start the bath, then clean while they play.

 Want to make this process even faster?
-Of course you do!
+Of course, you do!

 There you have it!
-Hopefully this can help you be faster and more efficient in your cleaning time and give you time for things you enjoy more.
+Hopefully, this can help you be faster and more efficient in your cleaning time and give you time for things you enjoy more.

-Also, do you have tips for making cleaning the bathroom faster and easier?
+Do you have tips for making cleaning the bathroom faster and easier?
 Please share!